parroquiano/intellij-platform-solarized/README.md

 There are two schemes here: Dark and Light.
 Both schemes uses original Solarized colors.

-The syntax highlighting has been adapted for all the languages built in the [supported products](#supported-products), available at the current time (IntelliJ platform 2017.2), and the plugins listed.
+The syntax highlighting has been adapted for all the languages built in the [supported products](#supported-products), available at the current time, and the plugins listed.

 These color schemes is developed relying on JetBrains **inheritance mechanism** as the original JetBrains schemes *`Default`* and *`Darcula`* are.
 It means that similar languages